winglang/docsite/blog/2024-05-16-chatgpt-client-with-nextjs-and-wing.md

 ## Initializing OpenAI

 Create a `Class` to initialize your OpenAI API.
 We want this to be reusable.

+We will add a `personality` to our `Assistant` class so that we can dictate the personality of our AI assistant when passing a prompt to it.

 ```jsx
 let apiKeySecret = new cloud.Secret(name: "OAIAPIKey") as "OpenAI Secret";